Iyuno-SDI Closes New Funding Round

 IMM Investments Corp invests in Iyuno-SDI, joins board of directors providing further backing for Iyuno-SDI's growth strategy

 LOS ANGELES, Jan.
-27, 2022 /CNW/ -- Iyuno-SDI today announced that it has secured a significant investment from IMM Investments Corp in Iyuno-SDI's latest financing round.
+28, 2022 /PRNewswire/ -- Iyuno-SDI today announced that it has secured a significant investment from IMM Investments Corp in Iyuno-SDI's latest financing round.

-"We are delighted to have IMM as a trusted partner in our success story," said David Lee, CEO of Iyuno-SDI Group.

 The transaction represents the second major investment from leading global investment funds in the last 12 months, following a $160 million investment from SoftBank Vision Fund 2 in April 2021.
 The world's No.1 content localization and media technology company is now valued at $1.2 billion enterprise value following IMM's investment, a clear validation of Iyuno-SDI's strategy of global scale, cutting edge technology, and wide breadth of services.